odoo/documentation/content/developer/tutorials/getting_started/13_inheritance.rst

 .. exercise:: Add business logic to the CRUD methods.

-    - Prevent deletion of a property if its state is not 'New' or 'Canceled'
+    - Allow deletion of a property only if its state is 'New' or 'Canceled'

     Tip: create a new method with the :func:`~odoo.api.ondelete` decorator and remember that ``self`` can be a recordset with more than one record.